esentri/domainlifecycles/readme_builder_pattern.md

 ### Provide default builder configuration

-To provide the default builder configuration, the NitroX DLC configuration must be extended by the following `Bean` in the manner of a classical Spring Configuration Bean.
+To provide the default builder configuration, the DLC configuration must be extended by the following `Bean` in the manner of a classical Spring Configuration Bean.

 ```java